pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/01-security.md

 user-details-token.csv
 [user1,token1,user1_id,groupid]
 ------------------------
-Kube api pod env variable [not used]
+Kube api pod env variable [this method not used]
 -- basic-auth-file=user-details.csv #for static pass, envVariable of apiserver curl <kube-api> -u user:pass  #for access to kubeAPI